preciousplasticdublin/preciousplasticdublin.github.io/_posts/news/2019-11-23-zero-waste-christmas-festival-plastic-collection.md

 #### Crisp packets

 We will collect all brands of crisps packages for recycling with [Terracycle](https://www.terracycle.com/en-GB/brigades/crisppacket) in the UK.
 Crisp multipack outer packaging is accepted.
 Please do not fold the crisp packets into triangles.
 Please make sure your packets are completely empty before dropping them off.
-We unforunately cannot accept packaging that still contains residual food.
+We unfortunately cannot accept packaging that still contains residual food.

 ![Crisp packets](/images/posts/zwf-collection-crisps.png "Crisp packets")

 #### Biscuit, cracker and cake wrappers

 We will collect all brands of non-savoury biscuit wrappers, cracker wrappers and cake wrappers for recycling with [Terracycle](https://www.terracycle.com/en-GB/brigades/pladis) in the UK.
 Please make sure your packets are completely empty before dropping them off.
-We unforunately cannot accept packaging that still contains residual food.
+We unfortunately cannot accept packaging that still contains residual food.

 ![Biscuit, cracker and cake wrappers](/images/posts/zwf-collection-biscuits.png "Biscuit, cracker and cake wrappers")